 Bonanza is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Bonanza is nearly on par with the US average for all cities of 21.84%: 18.15% of adults 25 and older in Bonanza have a bachelor's degree or advanced degree.
+The percentage of adults in Bonanza with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.77% of adults in Bonanza have a bachelor's degree or advanced degree.

+Bonanza is a somewhat ethnically-diverse town.
 The people who call Bonanza home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bonanza residents report their race to be White, followed by Native American.
-Bonanza also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.94% of the town’s residents.
 Important ancestries of people in Bonanza include Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Bonanza is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and African languages.